cgel/cgel.github.io/_posts/2016-5-3-Is_deep_learning_the_future_of_UAV_vision.md

 ---
 layout: post
-title: Is deep learning the future of UAV vision
+title: Is deep learning the future of UAV vision?
 ---

 **This essay was first posted on <http://www.diydrones.com>.
 It was inspired by other recent posts about the efforts to bring obstacle avoidance to the PX4 drone platform and the paper [End to End Learning for Self-Driving Cars](https://arxiv.org/abs/1604.07316) by NVIDIA.**